Post-doctoral Research Fellowships

-The Research Council does award funding for personal post-doctoral research grants.
+The Research Council does not award funding for personal post-doctoral research grants.
 Post-doctoral research fellowships must therefore form part of a research project.
 The Project Owner (formal applicant) or a project partner is responsible for the employment of research fellows.

 The Research Council’s support for payroll and indirect expenses relating to research fellowship positions may not exceed the amount of the lump-sum allocation (see Rates for Funding of Research Fellowships).
 The Research Council may provide support for other project-related costs for research fellows, such as use of equipment and travel and accommodation/board.